2018 Guide to Getting Married in St. Thomas – The Marriage License

 -cover letter with your contact information and expected date of arrival at the courthouse

-I suggest mailing the application at least 14 days prior to your wedding date to allow for mail delivery, processing, etc. I further suggest using USPS Priority Mail since they don’t consider it international delivery.
-Fedex and the other delivery services cost a lot more.
+I suggest mailing the application at least 14 days prior to your wedding date to allow for mail delivery, processing, etc. I further suggest using USPS Priority Mail.
+You can track your package and confirm it’s arrived.
+Also, because it’s much cheaper than FedEx, DHL or UPS.

 After you arrive on St. Thomas, you will need to visit the courthouse to pick up your marriage license.
 Here’s what you need to know:

 1. Dress modestly.
 Just outside the courthouse entrance you will find the following sign:

 You may notice there is some ambiguity in the dress code, so my recommendation is for the men to wear pants or khaki shorts with a polo or button down shirt.
 For the ladies, wear a dress or blouse and pants/skirt that goes AT LEAST to the knees.
 I’ve had couples go to the courthouse only to be sent away due to improper dress.
 Not fun!